musaatalay1/dokku-php-example/README.md

 slim
 ====

+* currently unstable while I'm adjusting the nginx config to run out of an app folder, fork this at your own risk ;)

 a basic php app on the slim microframework ready to be pushed to dokku!

-fork this at your own risk ;)

 really, there is not much here. copypasterino from the heroku nginx config and composer with a slim install. pull requests welcome :)